gruppe-adler/grad_clipOverlay/README.md

 </p>

 # Gruppe Adler Clip Overlay
 Gruppe Adler Clip Overlay (GRAD_clipOverlay) is a client-side mod for Arma 3, which allows you to use images/logos and texts like in edited videos/clips, directly in Arma 3 as an customizable Overlay.
+So you don't need to edit your footage.
+Simply activate and confire your overlay and press your record button.
+The intended use is for Gruppe Adler Mod Promo Videos but you can also use the mod for your game clips or something similar.

 ## Features
 - Show/Hide overlay with ALT+F12